space-engineers-hf/SequentialScript/docs/Examples_Pressurized_Door.md

 [< User Manual](README.md)

 Components:

-- 1 Slide Door.
-Door is disabled to force to open it using the sequence.
+- 1 Sliding Door.
+The door is disabled to ensure it can only be opened using the sequence.
-- 2 Air Vent Full
+- 2 Air Vents Full
 - 1 Oxygen Tank
-- 2 Sci-Fi button panels for open/close door and show status.
+- 2 Sci-Fi button panels to open/close the door and display status.

 Sequence:

 - Open
-    - Set Air Vents in "Depressurize mode".
-Display "Depressutizing..." in the button panel.
+    - Set Air Vents to "Depressurize mode".
+Display "Depressurizing..." on the button panel.
-    - Enable and open Door.
+    - Enable and open the Door.
-    - Display "Open" in the button panel.
+    - Display "Open" on the button panel.
 - Close
-    - Close Door.
+    - Close the Door.
-    - Disable Door and set Air Vents in "Pressurize mode".
-Display "Pressurizing..." in the button panel.
+    - Disable the Door and set Air Vents to "Pressurize mode".
+Display "Pressurizing..." on the button panel.
-    - Display "Closed" in the button panel.
+    - Display "Closed" on the button panel.
 - Switch
-    - If the door is open, close it
+    - If the door is open, close it.
-    - If the door is closed, open it
+    - If the door is closed, open it.

 Video: